 For example, in the Victor Hugo lesson, the grammar lesson focuses on the conjugations of basic verbs such as être (to be) and avoir (to have) and personal pronouns.
 Each exercise is matched with a clip from the original lesson video to prompt your memory and aid you through the exercise.

 Under these exercises, I also found it useful that there were two boxes I could check that would shape my later experiences.
 The first was Inutile de réviser which means “no need to revise.”
 The second option was Je ne sais pas meaning “I don’t know.”
 I gleaned that checking either of these boxes would help the algorithm determine my level of French so it could send me personalized lessons later on.

-All in all, the entire first lesson took me about about a half hour to complete from watching the video, carefully combing through the transcript and completing the eight comprehension and grammar exercises.
+All in all, the entire first lesson took me about half an hour to complete, from watching the video, carefully combing through the transcript and completing the eight comprehension and grammar exercises.
 According to Frantastique’s website, the program is based on microlearning, and they tout that each lesson can be done in 15 minutes.
 I suppose it’s possible, but I wanted to get the most out of my lessons, so I took my time.

 Lesson Corrections: Fast Feedback in Your Inbox